-- Children are encouraged to share good work with the teacher of their next year group - Teachers meet in summer term to discuss individual children - Wherever possible, Summer term pupil progress review meetings are attended by both the current class teacher and the next class teacher, sharing curriculum priorities
+- Teachers meet in summer term to discuss individual children - Wherever possible, Summer term pupil progress review meetings are attended by both the current class teacher and the next class teacher, sharing curriculum priorities - All children visit new classrooms and work alongside new teachers for a short session during the city's Transition Day (usually July)

-- All children visit new classrooms and work alongside new teachers on Moving Up Day - Annual tracking of children's progress through summative assessments in Reading, Writing and Mathematics, both from in-school assessments and statutory assessments, e.g. SATs.
-Data informs the next teacher of targets for the following year - Teachers meet to discuss individual children's progress as they move from class to class - Targets in Reading, Writing and Mathematics are continued over from July to September - Books move with children to provide evidence of previous years' progress and targets - Transfer of records, e.g. IEPs, tracking and assessment data (including for phonics as necessary) and attendance data - A 'Meet the Teacher' session is scheduled in for late September so that all key information about the year group can be provided for parents and carers.
+- Annual tracking of children's progress through summative assessments in Reading, Writing and Mathematics, both from in-school assessments and statutory assessments, e.g. SATs.
+Data informs the next teacher of targets for the following year - Teachers meet to discuss individual children's progress as they move from class to class - Targets in Reading, Writing and Mathematics are continued over from July to September - Books move with children to provide evidence of previous years' progress and targets - Transfer of records, e.g. IEPs, tracking and assessment data (including for phonics as necessary) and attendance data